opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 ## Install the OpenSearch OpenTelemetry plugin

-OpenSearch's distributed tracing framework aims to support various telemetry solutions through plugins.
+The OpenSearch distributed tracing framework aims to support various telemetry solutions through plugins.
 The OpenSearch OpenTelemetry plugin `telemetry-otel` is available and must be installed to enable tracing.
 The following guide provides you with the installation instructions.

 ### Exporters

 At the moment, the distributed tracing feature generates traces and spans for HTTP requests and a subset of transport requests.
 These traces and spans are initially kept in memory using the OpenTelemetry `BatchSpanProcessor` and then are sent to an exporter based on configured settings.
 The following are the key components:

 1. **Span processors:** As spans conclude on the request path, OpenTelemetry provides them to the `SpanProcessor` for processing and exporting.
-OpenSearch's distributed tracing framework uses the `BatchSpanProcessor`, which batches spans for specific configurable intervals and then sends them to the exporter.
+The OpenSearch distributed tracing framework uses the `BatchSpanProcessor`, which batches spans for specific configurable intervals and then sends them to the exporter.
 The following configurations are available for the `BatchSpanProcessor`:
     - `telemetry.otel.tracer.exporter.max_queue_size`: Defines the maximum queue size.
 When the queue reaches this value, it will be written to the exporter.
 Default is `2048`.
     - `telemetry.otel.tracer.exporter.delay`: Defines the delay---a time period after which spans in the queue will be flushed, even if there are not enough spans to fill the `max_queue_size`.
 Default is `2 seconds`.
     - `telemetry.otel.tracer.exporter.batch_size`: Configures the maximum batch size for each export to reduce input/output.
 This value should always be less than the `max_queue_size`.
 Default is `512`.